-The online education emphasis focuses on the following competencies:
+The Online Education emphasis area focuses on the following competencies:

-- Designing online learning environments, activities and assessments for meaningful learning
+- Designing online learning environments, activities, and assessments to create engaging and effective online learning

 - Designing, facilitating and evaluating online discussions